Resize Ubuntu Partitions in Hyper-V to Use Full Disk

 sudo fdisk -l

-Identify the logical volume you want to extend.
-Then, extend the logical volume to use all the free space:
+Identify the logical volume to extend, then expand it to use all available free space:

 Shell